When is the data report due?

 What training programs do I report on?

-Report on all programs that were ETP eligible at any time during the year from July 1, 2012 to June 30, 2013.
-If any programs lost eligibility in the past due to performance and you wish to have them reconsidered for eligibility, include those programs as well.
+Private career schools must submit data for all programs on their school's license.
+All other schools must report on all programs that are or were listed on Career Bridge at any time during the year from July 1, 2014 to June 30, 2015.
+If any programs lost ETP eligibility in the past due to performance, they will be reconsidered for eligibility at this time.

 What students do I need to report on?